Introduction to For Loops in Python

 Iterating Through Keys in a Dictionary

-Let’s start with the basics: iterating through the keys of a dictionary.
-A key in a dictionary is what you use to access the corresponding value.
-Python makes it easy to loop through these keys using a for loop.
+Let’s begin with the basics: iterating through the keys of a dictionary.
+A key in a dictionary is used to find the value associated with it.
+Python makes it simple to loop through these keys with a for loop, allowing you to access each key one by one.

 Here’s an example: